Preamble

 10.5.1.

-Each team's final roster must include
+Each team's final roster must include players capable of

-players capable of starting 162 games, pitching 1450 innings, and 6400 plate
+starting 162 games, pitching 1450 innings, and 6400 plate appearances (in the

-batters shall be deemed to have 650 PA and unlimited pitchers shall be deemed
+deemed to have 650 PA and unlimited pitchers shall be deemed to have 200 IP.

 10.5.2.

-Any manager failing to achieve this
+Any manager failing to achieve this shall have players

-players until the final roster is in compliance with this rule.
+final roster is in compliance with this rule.

 10.6:

-In-Season
+In-Season Trades.

 10.6.1.

-There shall be a ten day window for
+There shall be a ten day window for in-season trades

-shall set and announce the exact time for this trading period.
+announce the exact time for this trading period.

 10.6.2.

-Trades may not be made if it would
+Trades may not be made if it would result in a player

-result in a player ending up on an owners roster who spent a portion of
+ending up on an owners roster who spent a portion of the offseason on the

-the offseason on the roster of another team owned by that owner.
+roster of another team owned by that owner.

 10.6.3.

-Each team must have 35 players on its
+Each team must have 35 players on its roster following the

-roster following the trade.
-Each team must further be able to
+trade.
+Each team must further be able to demonstrate that the team

-demonstrate that the team has enough remaining plate appearances,
+has enough remaining plate appearances, innings pitched, and back-up

-innings pitched, and back-up players for each position to complete the
+players for each position to complete the season.

 10.6.4.

-Owners may not trade picks for the
+Owners may not trade picks for the upcoming draft.

-11. The
+11. The Annual Draft

 11.1.

-Annual Draft will encompass all available free agents.
-All teams will be able
+encompass all available free agents.
+All teams will be able to draft from both

-to draft from both the NL and AL pools of eligible fee agents.
-Ineligible
+the NL and AL pools of eligible fee agents.

-players may not be drafted.
+Ineligible players may not be drafted.

 11.2.

-draft will be done in inverse order of record with the following exceptions:
+inverse order of record with the following exceptions:

 11.2.1.

-Draft position in the 1st Round only
+Draft position in the 1st Round only for the teams with the

-for the teams with the worst 5 records will be determined lottery-style, with
+worst 5 records will be determined lottery-style, with the worst record

-the worst record receiving 5 balls, the second-worst team receiving 4 balls,
+receiving 5 balls, the second-worst team receiving 4 balls,

 etc. Ties within the bottom 5 teams will get the same number of